La cigüeña distraída

-La cigüeña distraída (The Distracted Stork) is a 1966 Mexican comedy film directed by Emilio Gómez Muriel and starring the double act Viruta y Capulina, performed by Marco Antonio Campos and Gaspar Henaine.
+La cigüeña distraída (The Distracted Stork) is a 1966 Mexican family and child comedy film produced by Mario A. Zacarías, written by Roberto Gómez Bolaños, directed by Emilio Gómez Muriel and starring Viruta and Capulina, Alma Delia Fuentes, María Duval, Emily Cranz, Rosa María Vázquez and Fannie Kauffman «Vitola», with the special participation of Antonio Henaine (as Capulina Jr.) and Francisco Navarrete (as Viruta Jr.).
+This film is the first part of a trilogy of family and child films, including Un par de roba chicos (1967) and El nano (1971).
+This is the only film in which Duval does not sing music themes on scene.

 Plot

 Two different women give birth to twin brothers in a hospital, and when they are discussing outside the hospital, the fathers (Viruta and Capulina), confuse their babies when they say goodbye one another.
 Some years after, one of the couples is a pair of rich and well educated brothers that are meant to be married to a couple of rich sisters, Alma and Maria Castillo, while the other couple of brothers, a poor but friendly unemployed guys, fall in love with Emilia and Rosita, the maids of the rich twin brothers.
 When the two couples meet, confusion is ensued in all sides.
 After several situations that almost break the compromise of all four couples, the girls realize about the problem and make amends with the boys.